vistadataproject/documents/Background/osehra-vista-architecture-2011.md

 ###  OSEHRA VISTA Architecture and Planning  (2011)

-OSEHRA was created in 2011 as the custodial agent of VA's VISTA architecture and artifacts to enable its evolution with the open-source and commercial community outside VA.
-Now, five years later in 2016, has OSEHRA succeeded in this effort?
-These are some of the intial tasks OSEHRA set out to accomplish.
+OSEHRA was created in 2011 as the custodial agent of VA's VISTA architecture and artifacts (26K MUMPS routines)  to enable its evolution with the open-source and commercial community outside VA.
+These are some of the intial planning and tasks OSEHRA set out to accomplish.

 https://www.osehra.org/comment/1758#comment-1758